 Last September, I was sorting blueberries with my partner’s five-year old niece.
 Some had soured, but it was very difficult to tell.
 After a while, she said, “blueberries are the opposite of people.
 Blueberries are the same on the outside but different on the inside.
 People are different on the outside but the same on the inside.”

 That’s sounds sweet, but it’s a label too: an idea.
 We’re not all the same on the inside.
-The Golden Rule, for example, ‘do onto others as you would have them do onto you,’ is a rather poor guideline since we don’t all want the same thing.
+The Golden Rule, for example, is a rather poor guideline because we don’t all want the same thing.
 If you assume that you know what’s going on inside another person, or in a container in the fridge, you’re going to run into trouble.

 What Color are Your Glasses?